eligosource/eventsourced/README.md

 Calling `process` will asynchronously save the `state` argument together with (generated) snapshot metadata.
 Creating a new snapshot does not delete older snapshots unless explicitly requested by an application.
 Hence, there can be n snapshots per processor.

 An example that demonstrates snapshot creation and [snapshot based recovery](#recovery-with-snapshots) is contained in [SnapshotExample.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/example/SnapshotExample.scala).
 It can be executed from the sbt prompt with

     > project eventsourced-examples
     > run-nobootcp org.eligosource.eventsourced.example.SnapshotExample

+### Configuration

+Snapshotting is supported by all journals via the Hadoop [`FileSystem`](http://hadoop.apache.org/docs/r1.1.2/api/org/apache/hadoop/fs/FileSystem.html) abstraction.
+The default `FileSystem` instance is the local filesystem i.e. snapshots are by default written locally unless configured otherwise by the application.
+Please refer to the Hadoop documentation how to create `FileSystem` instances for HDFS, FTP, S3 etc. Application-defined `FileSystem` instances can be configured in the following way:

+    ...
+    import org.apache.hadoop.fs.FileSystem

+    ...
+    val hdfs: FileSystem = FileSystem.get(...)
+    val journal: ActorRef = LeveldbJournalProps(..., snapshotFilesystem = hdfs).createJournal

+Find out more in the [HadoopFilesystemSnapshottingProps](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.common.snapshot.HadoopFilesystemSnapshottingProps) API docs.

 Behavior changes
 ----------------